 Do You Have Occupational Hearing Loss?

 If you’re a firefighter or work in another noisy occupation, don’t you want to know if you can do more to protect your hearing?
-Speak to an audiologist to get your hearing tested.
+Speak to a hearing specialist to get your hearing tested.
 Find out where you stand and what you can do to slow the progression.

 If you already have severe hearing loss, you still have options.
 Hearing aids today are more technologically advanced, so you get the best hearing experience.
-An audiologist will help you explore ways to improve your hearing.
+A hearing specialist will help you explore ways to improve your hearing.